-Millions in U.S. heading into the holidays unemployed and over $5,000 behind on rent
+Millions of Americans are heading into the holidays unemployed and over $5,000 behind on rent

 Shelbie Selewski is $2,100 behind on rent and utilities after losing her job as a medical receptionist in Macomb County, Mich.
 Her landlord has taped eviction papers to her door three times, and her electricity was shut off in September – on her son’s third day of virtual kindergarten.
 She begged friends and relatives for help to get the electricity back on, but bills are piling up again.

-Selewski, 29, receives $200 a week in unemployment and recently sold the family’s TV and PlayStation 4 to prevent another utility shutoff.
+Selewski, 29, receives $200 a week in unemployment and recently sold the family’s TV and PlayStation 4 to prevent another utility shut-off.
 Her new baby was born with a collapsed lung, putting the infant at high risk during the pandemic.
 She and her fiance have not been able to find jobs.

 “It has been the worst year ever.
 I’ve watched everything I’ve worked for go away,” Selewski said.
-“Every time I paid something and felt some peace, it felt like I got a utility shutoff notice three days later.”
+“Every time I paid something and felt some peace, it felt like I got a utility shut-off notice three days later.”

 Landlords and utilities increasingly worry they will have to eat this debt.
-Meanwhile, struggling families like the Selewskis fear no one will rent to them again after an eviction where they were so far behind on rent.
+Meanwhile, struggling families like the Selewskis fear no one will rent to them again after an eviction in which they were so far behind on rent.
 Bad credit can hurt families for years.

 Amid those pressures, renters and landlords are urging Congress to approve bigger unemployment payments and another round of $1,200 stimulus checks, which would go a long way toward helping alleviate the debt burden on the unemployed.
 Many families say they fell behind on bills this fall after the extra $600-a-week unemployment payments ended in late July.